We caught up with Joan to find out how he is leading his trust to reduce the incidents of death cause by sepsis.

 The new pathway is designed for anyone to understand; from porters to consultants.
 So far the cost of the Sepsis QI programme has been minimal (less than £200) and the results are getting better and better.

 What were the results?

-The percentage of inpatients receiving antibiotics within an hour rose from 58% to 71% and the percentage of A&E patients receiving antibiotics within an hour rose from 68% to 80%.
+The percentage of inpatients receiving antibiotics within 90 minutes rose from 58% to 71% and the percentage of A&E patients receiving antibiotics within an hour rose from 68% to 80%.

 The number of reported incidents of sepsis has risen due to better knowledge and sepsis awareness amongst staff but the number of patients dying from sepsis has reduced which is a great result for patients and the trust.